Sonnieperis/requirement-analysis/README.md

 When requirements accurately capture real user needs and business objectives, the resulting product provides genuine value.
 Proper analysis ensures that usability, performance, and reliability are prioritized — leading to higher customer satisfaction and product adoption.

 ### 5. Minimizes Scope Creep and Project Risks
 Scope creep often happens when new features are added without proper evaluation.
-Requirement analysis sets clear boundaries and priorities, helping teams manage change requests in a controlled way and keeping the project focused on core goals.
+Requirement analysis sets clear boundaries and priorities, helping teams manage change requests in a controlled way and keeping the project focused on core goalsv.

+## 🧩 Key Activities in Requirement Analysis

+Requirement Analysis involves several structured activities that help ensure the final software product meets user and business expectations.
+Below are the five key activities typically performed during this phase:

+### 1. Requirement Gathering
+- Involves collecting all possible requirements from stakeholders, clients, and end users.
+- Focuses on understanding what users need and what problems the system should solve.
+- Techniques include interviews, surveys, brainstorming sessions, and reviewing existing documentation.

+### 2. Requirement Elicitation
+- Focuses on uncovering hidden, implied, or conflicting needs through deep discussions and observations.
+- Helps clarify assumptions and identify constraints, priorities, and dependencies.
+- Common techniques include workshops, focus groups, use case development, and prototyping.

+### 3. Requirement Documentation
+- Involves recording all gathered and elicited requirements in a structured and understandable format.
+- The output is typically a **Software Requirements Specification (SRS)** document.
+- Ensures traceability and serves as a reference point for design, development, and testing teams.

+### 4. Requirement Analysis and Modeling
+- Focuses on studying the documented requirements to check for completeness, consistency, and feasibility.
+- Involves using diagrams, models, and workflows to visualize the system’s structure and behavior.
+- Techniques include data flow diagrams (DFD), use case diagrams, and entity-relationship (ER) models.

+### 5. Requirement Validation
+- Ensures that the documented requirements accurately represent stakeholder needs and business objectives.
+- Detects missing, incorrect, or conflicting requirements before development begins.
+- Validation techniques include walkthroughs, reviews, inspections, and prototype evaluations.